chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.markdown

 ### Step 5 Set up the load balancer

-To use active/hot-standby, you must front the XL Deploy servers with a load balancer.
+To use active/hot-standby, you must use a load balancer in front of the XL Deploy servers.
 The load balancer must check the `/ha/health` endpoint with a `GET` request to verify that the node is up.
 This endpoint will return:

 * A `503` HTTP status code if this node is running as standby (non-active) node.
 * A `204` HTTP status code if this is the active node.
 All user traffic should be sent to this node.

 **Note:** Performing a simple TCP check or `GET` operation on `/` is not sufficient, as that will only determine whether the node is running; it will not indicate whether the node is in standby mode.

-For instance, for HAProxy, you can add the following configuration:
+For example, for HAProxy, you can add the following configuration:

     backend default_service
       option httpchk get /ha/health HTTP/1.0